deepvpatel26/Diseaase-Detector/README.md

-firstly install all the things from the rquirements.txt file using the following command  "pip install -r requirements.txt" then run the app.py file.
+firstly install all the dependent libraries from the rquirements.txt file using the following command  "pip install -r requirements.txt" then run the app.py file.